frictionlessdata/tabulator-py/README.md

 #### v1.19

 Updated behaviour:
-- For `ods` format the boolean, integer and datatime native types are detected now
+- For `ods` format the boolean, integer and datetime native types are detected now

 #### v1.18

 Updated behaviour:
-- For `xls` format the boolean, integer and datatime native types are detected now
+- For `xls` format the boolean, integer and datetime native types are detected now

 #### v1.17